 - (i) Grade E or above in three General Certificate of Education A-level (or A2) subjects.
 Two Advanced Subsidiary (AS) level subjects will be considered equivalent to one GCE A-Level.
-The same subject may not be counted at both the A Level and AS Level; AND - (ii) Grade C or above in GCSE English or English Literature, or a satisfactory score in TOEFL or IELTS.
+The same subject may not be counted at both the A Level and AS Level; AND - (ii) Grade C or above in GCSE English or English Literature, or a satisfactory score in TOEFL or IELTS\.

-^{} The minimum requirements for TOEFL or IELTS are given below.
-For details of other acceptable English qualifications, consult the online prospectus at www.admo.cityu.edu.hk/international.
+\ The minimum requirements for TOEFL or IELTS are given below.
+For details of other acceptable English qualifications, please visit www.admo.cityu.edu.hk/international.